-San Marcos High School Football team gets 2-year playoff ban
+San Marcos High School football team gets 2-year playoff ban

 The district is planning to appeal a ruling that banned the team from the playoffs for two years.

-San Marcos CISD Chief of Communications Andrew Fernandez said the team is accused of recruiting players from outside their school boundary lines.
+San Marcos CISD Chief of Communications Andrew Fernandez said the team is accused of recruiting players from outside its school boundary lines.
 Something he said the district denies.

 He said the allegation was made by a UIL district executive committee.
 Fernandez said the committee ruled those players were ineligible for transfer.